Berenice02/ProbabilisticRobotics/README.md

 #### Jacobian

-Since the prediction depends only on the robot pose $n$ and the landmark $m$, the entries of the Jacobian will be mostly 0.
+Since the prediction depends only on the robot pose $n$ and on the landmark $m$, the entries of the Jacobian will be mostly 0.
 It will be non 0 for the pose block $n$, i.e. $J_r^{[n,m]}$ and for the landmark block $m$, i.e. $J_l^{[n,m]}$.

 As usual, we can expand those blocks: